MicrosoftDocs/azure-docs/articles/storage/storage-file-how-to-use-files-mac.md

 ms.author: renash
 ---

-# Use Azure Files with macOS
+# Use Azure File Storage with macOS
-[Azure Files](storage-file-storage.md) is Microsoft's easy to use cloud file system.
+[Azure File Storage](storage-file-storage.md) is Microsoft's easy to use cloud file system.
 Azure File shares can be mounted in macOS Sierra (10.12) and El Capitan (10.11).
 This article shows two different ways to mount an Azure File share on macOS: with the Finder UI and via the Terminal.

 > [!Note]
 > Before mounting an Azure File share over SMB, we recommend disabling SMB packet signing.
 Not doing so may yield poor performance when accessing the Azure File share from macOS.
 From the terminal, the following commands will disable SMB packet signing, as described by this [Apple Support article](https://support.apple.com/en-us/HT205926):